Health Initiatives

 Health Support for Female Employees <Mitsui>

-To provide support for female employees, we established a gynecology department at the Head Office medical clinic, as well as a consultation desk to offer advice on women's health and maternal health through individual consultations with health nurses.
-In addition, we are working to address women’s health issues through the following initiatives.
+To provide support for female employees, we established a gynecology department at our medical clinic in the Head Office and provides individual consultations with pubic health nurses.
+In addition, we are working to address women's health issues through the following initiatives.

-• Seminars to disseminate correct information about women's physical and mental health issues, as well as ways to address these.
+- Seminars to disseminate correct information about women's physical and mental health problems, as well as ways to address them.

-• Provision of all payment of the expenses of breast cancer (mammography and ultrasonography) and uterine cancer screenings (pap smears and transvaginal ultrasound examinations) for female employees age 35 and over.
+- Provision of all payment of the expenses of breast cancer screenings (mammography and ultrasonography) and uterine cancer screenings (pap smears and transvaginal ultrasound examinations) for female employees of all ages.

-• Dissemination of useful information about health and access to health advice via the intranet.
+- Dissemination of useful information about health and access to health consultation via the intranet.

 Mental Health <Mitsui>

-At Mitsui, we have established multiple consultation counters focused on ensuring that employees can easily seek advice when they need to.
+At Mitsui, we have established multiple consultation services focused on ensuring that employees can easily access when they need to.

-• Internal counseling service desk (counseling by a licensed psychologist)
+- Internal counseling service desk (counseling by a licensed psychologist, online consultation available for overseas employees)

-• External consultation service on mental and physical health (provided by the Health Insurance Society, available to employees, including those working overseas and family members of employees)
+- External consultation service on mental and physical health (provided by Mitsui Bussan Health Insurance Society, available to employees, including those working overseas and family members of employees)

-When an employee takes a temporary absence from work, occupational physicians and health nurses continue to provide care to ensure that employees can feel confident about returning to work.
-After their return to work, occupational physicians, health nurses, and other personnel work together to prevent recurrence and help to manage the employee's health condition through follow-ups and support from managers and supervisors, alongside various other employment measures as necessary.
-We are also working to deepen understanding of mental health through training for managers and other initiatives.
+Internal counseling desk were increased to strengthen mental health measures.
+When an employee takes a care leave, occupational physicians and public health nurses continue to provide services to ensure that employees can feel confident about returning to work.
+After their return to work, occupational physicians, public health nurses, and other relative personnel work together to prevent recurrence and help to manage the employee's health condition through follow-ups and support from managers and supervisors, alongside various other employment measures as necessary.
+We are also working to deepen understanding of mental health through training for managers, and conduct seminars by internal counselors and other initiatives.

 MITSUI HEALTH REPORT <Mitsui>